Guardian of the Ensembles: Introducing Pairwise Adversarially Robust Loss for Resisting Adversarial Attacks in DNN Ensembles: Introduction

 \section{Introduction}

-Deep learning (DL) algorithms have seen rapid growth in recent years because of their unprecedented successes with near-human accuracies in a wide variety of challenging tasks starting from image classification~\citep{DBLP:conf/cvpr/SzegedyVISW16}, speech recognition~\citep{DBLP:conf/icml/AmodeiABCCCCCCD16}, natural language processing~\citep{DBLP:journals/corr/WuSCLNMKCGMKSJL16} to self-driving cars~\citep{DBLP:journals/corr/BojarskiTDFFGJM16}.
-While DL algorithms are extremely efficient in solving complicated decision-making tasks, they are vulnerable to well-crafted \textit{adversarial examples} (slightly perturbed valid input with visually imperceptible noise)~\citep{DBLP:journals/corr/SzegedyZSBEGF13}.
-The widely-studied phenomenon of adversarial examples among the research community has produced numerous attack methodologies with varied complexity and effective deceiving strategy~\citep{DBLP:journals/corr/GoodfellowSS14,DBLP:conf/iclr/KurakinGB17a,DBLP:conf/iclr/MadryMSTV18,DBLP:conf/cvpr/Moosavi-Dezfooli16,DBLP:conf/ccs/PapernotMGJCS17}.
-An extensive range of defenses against such attacks has been proposed in the literature, which generally falls into two categories.
-The first category enhances the training strategy of deep learning models to make them less vulnerable to adversarial examples by training the models with different degrees of adversarially perturbed training data~\citep{DBLP:conf/nips/BastaniILVNC16,DBLP:journals/corr/HuangXSS15,DBLP:journals/corr/JinDC15,DBLP:conf/cvpr/ZhengSLG16} or changing the training procedure like gradient masking, defensive distillation, etc.~\citep{DBLP:journals/corr/GuR14,DBLP:conf/sp/PapernotM0JS16,DBLP:conf/cvpr/RozsaRB16,DBLP:journals/corr/ShahamYN15}.
-However, developing such defenses has been shown to be extremely challenging. \citet{DBLP:conf/sp/Carlini017} demonstrated that these defenses are not generalized for all varieties of adversarial attacks but are constrained to specific categories.
-The process of training with adversarially perturbed data is hard, often requires models with large capacity, and suffers from significant loss on clean example accuracy.
-Moreover,~\citet{DBLP:conf/icml/AthalyeC018} demonstrated that the changes in training procedures provide a false sense of security.
-The second category intends to detect adversarial examples by simply flagging them~\citep{DBLP:journals/corr/BhagojiCM17,DBLP:journals/corr/FeinmanCSG17,DBLP:journals/corr/GongWK17,DBLP:journals/corr/GrosseMP0M17,DBLP:conf/iclr/MetzenGFB17,DBLP:conf/iclr/HendrycksG17a,DBLP:conf/iccv/LiL17}.
-However, even detection of adversarial examples can be quite a complicated task. \citet{DBLP:conf/ccs/Carlini017} illustrated with several experimentations that these detection techniques could be efficiently bypassed by a strong adversary having partial or complete knowledge of the internal working procedure.
+While Deep Learning (DL) models are extremely efficient in solving complicated decision-making tasks, they are vulnerable to well-crafted Adversarial Examples (AE)~\cite{DBLP:journals/corr/SzegedyZSBEGF13}.
+The widely-studied phenomenon of AE has produced numerous attacks with varied complexities and effective deceiving strategies~\cite{DBLP:journals/caaitrit/ChakrabortyADCM21}.
+An extensive spectrum of defenses against such attacks has also been proposed in the literature~\cite{DBLP:journals/caaitrit/ChakrabortyADCM21}, which generally falls into two categories.
+The first category enhances the training strategy of DL models to make them less vulnerable to AE~\cite{DBLP:journals/corr/GuR14,DBLP:conf/sp/PapernotM0JS16}.
+However, it has been demonstrated that these defenses are not generalized for all varieties of AE but are constrained to specific categories~\cite{DBLP:conf/sp/Carlini017,DBLP:conf/icml/AthalyeC018}.
+The second category intends to detect AE by simply flagging them~\cite{DBLP:conf/iclr/MetzenGFB17,DBLP:conf/iccv/LiL17}.
+However, it has been illustrated with several experiments that these detection techniques could be efficiently bypassed by a strong adversary having partial or complete knowledge of the internal working procedure~\cite{DBLP:conf/ccs/Carlini017}.